circleci/circleci-docs/jekyll/_cci2/local-cli.md

 **Environment Variables**

 For security reasons, encrypted environment variables configured in the UI will not be imported into local builds.
 As an alternative, you can specify env vars to the CLI with the `-e` flag.
 See the output of `circleci help build` for more information.
 If you have multiple environment variables, you must use the flag for each variable, for example, `circleci build -e VAR1=FOO -e VAR2=BAR`.

+## Using the CLI on CircleCI Server

+Currently, only the legacy CircleCI CLI is available to run on server installations of CircleCI.
+The legacy CircleCI CLI is available [here](https://github.com/circleci/local-cli).